Two Types of SEOs – Techies & Marketers

 Properly designing the structure of a website is an art and a science.
 Knowing search engine best practices and aligning them with a good user experience is in the best interests of SEO and marketing.

 Systematic markup and structured data allows search engines to parse and understand webpages better.
 Understanding how to implement vocabularies such as Schema.org and protocols like Open Graph can be very useful.

 It’s important that the savvy marketer learns to align these concepts with the technical best practices to get the most impact on improving website performance.
 By comparing the performance of various pages with data gathered from analytics, content can be tweaked to increase performance dramatically.

 As you can see, there is little room at the inn for those who aren’t willing to stretch their minds, cross the aisle, and learn new things from both industries.
 Every word, graphic, heading, and link are developed for defined purposes based on solid research by the savvy SEO marketer.
+If you’re struggling, we do highly recommend talking to a professional from companies like Charleston SEO firm to guide you in the right direction.
 Understanding the behavioral WHY can help techies enable their websites to reap more traffic and sales from high rankings.
 While understanding the technical HOW can help marketers ensure that viewers travel a smooth road from the first to last click, while achieving maximum visibility in search engines as well.